 As for the check-in areas, the less said about Bellagio‘s, the better.
 While the gardens behind the reservation desk are gorgeous, the lines are chaotic and smack dab in the middle of that human tide of fanny packs.
 No matter what time of day or night that you arrive, you’ll feel like a silver orb inside a pinball game.

-Wynn‘s check-in area for the original tower (there’s a separate entrance and desk for Encore) has undergone its own embarrassing problems of late.
+Wynn‘s check-in area for the original tower (there’s a separate entrance and desk for Encore) underwent its own embarrassing problems.
 A brand-new arrival area, immediately to the right of the front entrance, lasted about a month before an onslaught of guest complaints (cramped quarters and a sloggy queuing system) shut it down.

 Guests weren’t the only ones confused by the constantly moving reservation desk…